Professor-G/rubin-lc-simulator/docs/source/Example.rst

    mjd = lsst_simulator.lsst_real_lc(dataSlice)

-With the cadence stored the user can now simulate their lightcurve.
+With the cadence saved, we can now simulate the lightcurve using user-defined models.

-For this example we will use the built-in lightcurves module which includes a function to simulate microlensing events (PSPL).
+For this example we will use the built-in `lightcurves <https://rubin-lc-simulator.readthedocs.io/en/latest/autoapi/rubin_lc_simulator/lightcurves/index.html>`_ module which includes a function to simulate microlensing events (PSPL).
 This function returns the simulated magnitude as well as the event parameters, but note that our simulator only requires the magnitudes.

 .. code-block:: python